yuchuan1/eddie-workspace/libs/react-echarts/echarts-migration-spec.md

 ## Step 3: Migrate Line Chart from ECharts Library

 - **Phased Approach**: Focus on line chart migration initially.
 Provide examples of adapting Angular code to React, such as using hooks for state and rendering.
-- Source Files: Reference specific files like `/Users/eddie/iabg/holmes/libs/echarts/src/lib/service/line/line-chart.ts`.
+- Source Files: Reference the original Angular line chart implementation and map to React components as needed.
 - Migration Steps:
   - Create a React component (e.g., `LineChart.tsx`) and port logic, handling data schemas and dependencies (e.g., install 'echarts-for-react' or consider D3.js).
   - Address challenges like state management differences with a rollback plan for errors.